Akshu-on-github/Basic-Programs-Python/FIRST_CONTRIBUTIONS.md

 3. ***CONTRIBUTING***: details the contributing process, guidelines, and types of contributions needed
 4. ***FIRST_CONTRIBUTIONS***: instruction manual to guide first time contributors through the open source project
 5. ***CODE_OF_CONDUCT***: establishes project rules to ensure the project is a welcoming environment.
 Please abide by them.

+**Tools** 🧰

+These organize discussion among contributors and community members.
+Check out some archived issues to understand how this community works.
+1. ***Issues**: allows people to discuss their experience with certain features in the project
+2. ***Pull requests**:

 ## Step 2: Git Installation
 1. Follow these instructions to install Git onto your machine [here](https://help.github.com/articles/set-up-git/)**